the-teachingRSE-project/competencies/competencies.md

 They need to know relevant tools and structures.
 They should know where to find information about tools and where to find help using them (\faicon{"F0E8} DOCBB, \faicon{"E13C} SWREPOS).
 They should be able to use the tools (\faicon{"E4C7} LIBS) and identify and report bugs (\faicon{"F5FC} MOD).
-They need to be aware that the user's perspective is different from the developer's perspective in order to be able to write bug reports (USERS).
+They need to be aware that the user's perspective is different from the developer's perspective in order to be able to write bug reports (\faicon{"F086} USERS).
-They might produce new software (\faicon{"F5FC} MOD, \faicon{"F1B8} SRU) in which case they need to understand how to license their code for publication (SP).
+They might produce new software (\faicon{"F5FC} MOD, \faicon{"F1B8} SRU) in which case they need to understand how to license their code for publication (\faicon{"F1EA} SP).
 PhD students need to be curious to be able to conduct their research.
 In order to be able to explore new tools (\faicon{"E54D} NEW) they must be able to evaluate research software (\faicon{"E4E2} SWLC).
 They need to be able to interact with services (\faicon{"E4BB} RC) and domain specific repositories (\faicon{"F07B} DOMREP).